 1. Have an honest conversation with your spouse

-Newlyweds often know a lot about each other, but finances may not have been a topic thoroughly discussed .
+Newlyweds often know a lot about each other, but finances may not have been a topic thoroughly discussed.
 Before you visit a lender or fall in love with a home, it's important to understand your financial standing as a couple.
 Learn these facts before attempting to buy a home.

-- Monthly income.
+• Monthly income.
 Both incomes will be an important factor in determining how much house you can afford.

-- Financial history and current debts.
+• Financial history and current debts.
 Student loan debt is common among younger couples.
-The debt to income ratio is an important factor in determining how much of a mortgage you can afford.
+The debt-to-income ratio is an important factor in determining how much of a mortgage you can afford.

-- Future goals.
+• Future goals.
 Both spouses should be on the same page when considering the responsibility of a mortgage.
 If you plan to move within ten years, are planning a major career change, or plan to live on one income after having children, you need to plan for the impact these decisions will have on your mortgage.

 2. Speak with a Home Lending Advisor

-Now that you have a clear view of your financial health, a Home Lending Advisor can help you explore your options for joint and one-owner mortgages.
+Now that you have a clear view of your financial health, a Home Lending Advisor can help you explore your options for joint and individual mortgages.
 They may also be able to share mortgage options you weren't previously aware of before purchasing a home.

 3. Get prequalified